brotzeit/rustic/README.md

 # Org-babel

-The executed blocks run asynchronously and a running babel process is indicated by a spinner in the mode line.
-It can be turned off with `rustic-display-spinner`.
-If you prefer to see the output in a seperate buffer you can set `rustic-babel-display-compilation-buffer` to `t`.
+Blocks run asynchronously and a running babel process is indicated by a spinner in the mode-line.
+It's possible to use crates in babel blocks.

-After a successful build, source blocks get formatted by default.
-This can be changed with `rustic-babel-format-src-block`.

-It's also possible to use crates in babel blocks.

 ```
 #+BEGIN_SRC rustic :crates '((regex .
 0.2))